dcast0607/First-Personal-Agenda/README.md

 - If time slot is current, we should modify the color to indicate so
 - If the time slot is in the future we should display an appropriate color.

 4) Allow user to enter data in timeslot if the timeslot has not passed.
-If the timeslot has passed block the user from entering text.
+(COMPLETE)

 - Add options to table to enter data.

-- Use logic that is currently being used to display different colorded timeslots to block user from entering data.
+5) Entered data should be saved to local storage.
+(COMPLETED)

+- Going to do this a bit weird.
+I'll need to create multiple event listeners so that I know what button the user clicked on.
+I can use the form's ID and parse the number associated to that ID to determine what button was clicked by the user.

+6) Local storage data should replace placeholder data.

+7) User should have option to clear calendar.